The Soldier's Details

 - Thailand-Singapore by aircraft, Singapore-Fremantle, HMT Moreton Bay

-Jim Allpike was originally a member of 2/4 MGB and later with 2/3 MGB on Java.
+He became part of ‘Blackforce’ at Java and was with 2/3 MGB.
 When told to lay down arms and surrender to Japanese, Jim broke away hoping to escape.
 However he realised there would be no further allied ships arriving or leaving.
 He ventured into the hills to a tea plantation.
 It was here he was bitten by a snake.
 He awoke later in a Japanese POW Camp with Dutch and Americans.
+He was first imprisoned at Bandeong and later sent to Bicycle Camp.

-Allpike later sailed from Java to Singapore 7 Jan 1943, remaining there until 19 Jan 1943 when he left with his party by train for Burma-Thai Railway.
+Allpike with sent from Bicycle Camp, Java with ‘D’ Force Thailand No. 6 ‘O’ Battalion sailing to Singapore 7 Jan 1943, remaining there until 19 Jan 1943 when he left with his party by train to work on the Burma-Thai Railway.

 Article prepared by Lt.
 Col. Peter Winstanley OAM RFD (Retired) JP 2003 E-mail firstname.lastname@example.org

-In the interview with Winstanley, Jim was diagnosed in the Wampo area (it was actually Tamuang Camp) with Black Water Fever by Dr. Pavillard who was born Canary Islands, studied medicine at Madrid and Edinburgh Universities.
-Pavillard was working in Malaya when the Japanese invaded, enlisting as a Medical Officer with Straits Settlement Volunteer Forces as a Lieutenant and taken POW at Singapore.
+In the interview with Winstanley, Jim was diagnosed at the Wampo area (it was actually Tamuang Camp) with Black Water Fever by Dr. Pavillard who was born Canary Islands.
+He studied medicine at Madrid and Edinburgh Universities and was working in Malaya when the Japanese invaded, enlisting as a Medical Officer with Straits Settlement Volunteer Forces as a Lieutenant and taken POW at Singapore.

 Dedicated Pavillard was sent as far as Kinsayok.
-With his acquired knowledge in tropical illnesses and he stood out as a talented doctor and was respected by both POWs and other doctors.
+With his acquired knowledge in tropical illnesses he stood out as a competent doctor and was respected by both POWs and other doctors.

 Jim’s parents Bert and Elsie Winfield married about 1920 in Perth.
-Bert aged 24 years, single enlisted 11th Battalion WW1, received serious GSW to hand 1915 and was returned to Australia, discharged 4/4/1916 and given a pension 45/- per fortnight.
+Bert aged 24 years, single enlisted 11th Battalion WW1, received serious GSW to hand 1915 at Gallipoli and was returned to Australia, discharged 4/4/1916 and given a pension 45/- per fortnight.
+Bertie enlisted WW2.

 Elsie died 1958 aged 65 years at Naval Base.
 Bert died 1973 at Beaconsfield aged 84 years.
 The Allpike and Winfield families were well known residents of Hamilton Hill.

-Jim Allpike had two sisters.
+Jim Allpike had four sisters.
 He married at Fremantle about 1939 to Audrey Eileen Dunstan.

 Below: Jim’s grandfather died in 1946.